dzhydyk/python_patterns/README.md

     >Do not overload your interface with methods because it may end up with definition of unused/unsupported methods for derived classes.
 - DIP (dependency inversion principle)
     > High level classes/modules should not depend directly on low level classes/modules instead they should depend on the abstraction.
 It's make your code more sustainable.

+## The Gamma Categorization
+* Creation Patterns
+    >Deal with creation of objects.

+    >Explicit (Constructor) vs Implicit (DI, etc.).

+    >Wholesale (single statement) vs piecewice (step-by-steep).
+* Strucural Patterns
+    > Concerned with the structure.

+    > Many patterns are wrapers that mimic the underlying class' interface.

+    > Stress the importance of good API design.

+*  Behavioral Patterns

+    > They are all different, no central theme.

+## Structure
+Each of the design pattern would have his on directory with separate readme of "motivation" when and why to use them.